TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 27. Add a race mode where the user can race an AI player.
 28. Add a settings page where the user can edit goals, display mode (dark/light), and change units of measurement.
 29. Make Step Tracking active throughout all pages
+30. Make it so that User can edit one goal, and the other will stay the same.
+31.